-Beginning in 2009, the Coastal Federation joined the North Carolina Division of Marine Fisheries in efforts to build oyster sanctuary reefs and during that time has built hundreds of acres of reefs in Pamlico Sound.
-The goal is to construct a 500-acre system of reefs that state lawmakers call the Jean Preston Memorial Oyster Sanctuary after one of their Senate colleagues who was a passionate supporter of the effort.
-This work has received significant financial support from both the North Carolina General Assembly and NOAA.
+Since 2009, the Coastal Federation and the North Carolina Division of Marine Fisheries have partnered to build oyster sanctuary reefs.
+The goal is to construct a 500-acre system of reefs that state lawmakers call the Senator Jean Preston Memorial Oyster Sanctuary after one of their Senate colleagues who was a passionate supporter of the effort.
+This work has received significant financial support from the North Carolina General Assembly and NOAA over the years.
 Construction of the reefs is managed by the Division of Marine Fisheries, with assistance from the Federation.
-Private marine and barge contractors, trucking and mining companies, and universities are hired to build and then evaluate these reefs.
+Private marine and barge contractors, trucking and mining companies, and university researchers are hired to build and then evaluate these reefs.

 The sanctuary system is carefully designed and adaptively managed based on extensive published research.
 This research shows that the sanctuary reefs now supply a significant quantity of oyster spat that help to maintain and grow productive and sustainable populations of wild oysters throughout the entire sound.
-Based upon this research and ongoing state monitoring of the reefs that are constructed, new goals for additional sanctuary acreage beyond 500 acres are likely to emerge as part of the N.C.
+Based upon this research and ongoing state monitoring of the constructed reefs, new goals for additional sanctuary acreage beyond 500 acres are likely to emerge as part of the N.C.
 Oyster Restoration Blueprint planning process; the goals will also be informed by the results of this project.

 The Federation and its partners will build 120 acres of oyster reef over the three years of the project.
 Completing the sanctuary system will require a massive construction effort that will provide direct economic benefits to many coastal communities classified as underserved by NOAA.